parallelvirtualcluster/pvc/docs/cluster-architecture.md

 | Total RAM (n-1) | 32GB | 96GB | 128GB |
 | Total disk space | 200GB | 400GB | 800GB |

-Of these totals, some amount of CPU and RAM will be used by the storage subsystem and the PVC daemons themselves, meaning that the total available for virtual machines is slightly less.
-Generally, each OSD data disk will consume 1 vCPU at load and 1-2GB RAM, so nodes should be sized not only according to the VM workload, but the number of storage disks per node.
-Additionally the coordinator databases will use additional RAM and CPU resources of up to 1-4GB per node, though there is generally little need to spec coordinators any larger than non-coordinator nodes and the VM automatic node selection process will take used RAM into account by default.

 ### System Disks

 The system disk(s) chosen are important to consider, especially for coordinators.
 Ideally, an SSD, or two SSDs in RAID-1/mirroring are recommended for system disks.
 This helps ensure optimal performance for the system (e.g. swap space) and PVC components such as databases as well as the Ceph caches.